 1 | Prevent Out of Stocks by Utilizing Buffers

-- When you get down to a total available quantity of X, you’ll want to only have it live on XYZ marketplace.
-For example, when we have only two size 9 Steve Madden green pumps in stock, they will be live only on Amazon.
+- When you get down to an available quantity of X, you’ll want to only have it live on XYZ marketplace.
+For example, when we have two size 9 Steve Madden shoes in stock, they will be live only on Amazon.

 - You only want to show 50% of your total available quantities to a daily deal site or on certain marketplaces.

 Most Channel Management systems offer buffers as one of their tools.
-For example, ChannelAdvisor, a channel management system that integrates with SkuVault, allows users to define a buffer to keep a minimum quantity of your product in inventory.
-When the available quantity for a SKU reaches the value defined, they’ll update the quantity of your SKU at the channel to “0” so that it can no longer be purchased by consumers.
-By maintaining a product buffer, you’re able to ensure that you won’t oversell a product because it will automatically be removed from a marketplace once it gets below a certain quantity.
+For example, ChannelAdvisor, a channel management system that integrates with SkuVault, allows users to keep a minimum quantity in inventory.
+When the available quantity reaches the value, they’ll update the quantity of your SKU at the channel to “0” so that it can no longer be purchased by consumers.
+By maintaining a product buffer, you’re able to ensure that you won’t oversell a product.
+It will automatically be removed from a marketplace once it gets below a certain quantity.

 2 | Forecasting and Reordering

-Ideally, if you have high velocity products that are on multiple online channels, then you’ll want to make sure to reorder and receive before you run out, thus avoiding lost sales.
-You can forecast out and use that to determine your reorder point by going off your sales history, current order quantities, and on-hand quantities.
+If you have high velocity products on multiple channels, then you’ll want to make sure to reorder and receive before you run out.
+You can forecast and determine your reorder point by going off your sales history, current order quantities, and on-hand quantities.

-Even without forecasting, your reordering strategy can prevent stock outs by a simple reorder point notifying you when to reorder items.
+Even without forecasting, your reordering strategy can prevent stock outs by a simple reorder point notification.
 You can do this manually, or use a warehouse management software like SkuVault.
 SkuVault has replenishment reporting, which lets you know when your inventory levels dip below the desired quantity.
-Whatever method you use to forecast your inventory needs and determine when it’s time to reorder will be a step towards preventing out-of-stocks because you’ll know exactly how much inventory you have on hand and be ready to order more before you run completely out.
+You can prevent out-of-stocks because you’ll know exactly how much inventory you have on hand, and be ready to order more before you run completely out.

 3 | Reducing Human Error

-In order to keep your inventory accurate, which is a must for reordering purposes and to prevent out of stocks (and really just a must in general), you need to reduce as much human error as possible.
+In order to keep your inventory accurate you need to reduce as much human error as possible.
 Anything that makes things easier and quicker for the user is essential – we really can’t stress this enough.

 - Scanning is a must – anytime you have users typing there are going to be mistakes.

-- Using incentives to pay your employees is great for productivity, because it forces quantitative measurements to be taken of their work, and they know their actions are being tracked.
+- Using incentives to pay your employees is great for productivity.
+It forces quantitative measurements to be taken of their work, and they know their actions are being tracked.
 This tends to drastically reduce errors as well as increase efficiency.
-No joke: we conducted a study where we tracked the average picking time at a company and compared it on the weekdays to the weekend.
+We conducted a study where we tracked the average picking time compared it on the weekdays to the weekend.
 On the weekends, the employees at this facility were told they could leave when the day’s work was completed.
 Not surprisingly, but certainly depressingly, they were literally twice as fast on the weekends.

 4 | Cycle Counts